Agathebadia/Agathebadia/README.md

 🧠 ✨ Ember, JavaScript, TypeScript, A11y ✨

+Currently working on: <a href='https://github.com/Agathebadia/bildungsurlaub'>Bildungurlaub documentation</a> - Educational leave in Germany 🇩🇪

-Currently translating <a href='https://github.com/DazzlingFugu/ember-fr-guides-source'>Ember Guides to French with the Ember community</a> 🐹🇫🇷
+Helped translating <a href='https://github.com/DazzlingFugu/ember-fr-guides-source'>Ember Guides to French with the Ember community</a> 🐹🇫🇷

 Social links:
 -  ⌨️ <a href='https://agathe-badia.netlify.app/'> Portfolio & Content Creation</a>